BiancaArantes28/b2w/README.md

-This project is a test to Front end Developer at Hanzo.
+B2W challenge

+# This project can be run with Docker or available scripts:

 ## Available Scripts